CyberFlameGO/svnpython/Doc/reference/expressions.rst

 evaluating the expression to yield a value that is reached the innermost block for each iteration.

-Variables used in the generator expression are evaluated lazily in a separate scope when the :meth:`next` method is called for the generator object (in the same fashion as for normal generators).
-However, the :keyword:`in` expression of the leftmost :keyword:`for` clause is immediately evaluated in the current scope so that an error produced by it can be seen before any other possible error in the code that handles the generator expression.
-Subsequent :keyword:`for` and :keyword:`if` clauses cannot be evaluated immediately since they may depend on the previous :keyword:`for` loop.
-For example:
-``(x*y for x in range(10) for y in bar(x))``.
+Variables used in the generator expression are evaluated lazily when the :meth:`next` method is called for generator object (in the same fashion as normal generators).
+However, the leftmost :keyword:`for` clause is immediately evaluated so that error produced by it can be seen before any other possible error in the code that handles the generator expression.
+Subsequent :keyword:`for` clauses cannot be evaluated immediately since they may depend on the previous :keyword:`for` loop.
+For example: ``(x*y for x in range(10) for y in bar(x))``.

 The parentheses can be omitted on calls with only one argument.
 See section :ref:`calls` for the detail.